 Leaves Bipinnately Compound, Bluish Green or Silver or Gray Green, No Change, Evergreen.

 Flowers Showy.
-Fragrant Yellow to Cream.
+Fragrant Yellow or Cream.
 Flowers in Spring or Winter.
 Has perfect flowers (male and female parts in each flower).

-Few, Brown Pod, Large to Very Large (1.50 to 3.00 or more inches), fruiting in Spring, Summer or Fall.
+Few, Brown Legume, Large to Very Large (1.50 to 3.00 or more inches), fruiting in Spring, Summer or Fall.

 Bark Dark Gray, Furrowed or Smooth.